Direct Link to Latest News

 dating_relationships.jpg

-When I recall my mental habit of looking for a woman
+When I recall my mental habit of seeking a woman

 by Henry Makow Ph.D.